Vulnerable Agent Identification in Large-Scale Multi-Agent Reinforcement Learning: Algorithm details

 Our VAI algorithm involves a multi-step approach.
 In step 1, we evaluate the value function using regularized mean-field Bellman operator $\mathcal B^R_{\epsilon^i, \xi}$.
 In step 2, we solve the upper-level problem by training an RL algorithm to sequentially identify the most vulnerable agents, resulting in a set of vulnerable agents.
 Finally, in step 3, we train an adversarial policy on these identified vulnerable agents using MFC.

 \textbf{Step 1.} In this step, we evaluate the value function $V^i(s^i, \mu, \epsilon^i, \xi)$ via regularized mean-field Bellman operator $\mathcal B^R_{\epsilon^i, \xi}$.
 The input is a set of trajectories sampled from a cooperative MFC policy.
+These trajectories are collected by performing 100 rollouts using the fixed, pre-trained cooperative policy $\pi_\beta$.
+Our pilot study shows adding additional rollouts do not yield better performance.
 Note that we assume shared $V^i$ and $Q^i$ for all agents.

 \textbf{Step 2.} In this step, we train an RL agent to sequentially identify the most vulnerable agent.
-In our paper, we train this agent via Q-learning \cite{mnih2015human}.
+In our paper, we train this agent via Q-learning \citep{mnih2015human}.
 Otherwise, we use a greedy algorithm to identify the most vulnerable agents.
 We hereby propose both our VAI-RL and VAI-greedy algorithm.

-The third and final step is to solve the lower-level problem, \ie, train a zero-sum, worst-case adversarial policy on the selected set $\mathcal K$.
+The third and final step is to solve the lower-level problem, i.e., train a zero-sum, worst-case adversarial policy on the selected set $\mathcal K$.
 This can be done by any standard MFC algorithm.
-In our algorithm, we use MF-AC \cite{yang2018mean} with shared reward as an example.
+In our algorithm, we use MF-AC \citep{yang2018mean} with shared reward as an example.